 3. SSL Certificate ($80 per year): GoDaddy will provide it.

 This combination gives me excellent performance.
 Other than the initial website development/SEO costs, the ongoing cost of running your dental website will be about $300 per year.
-I have been using GoDaddy for the last 12 years.
+I have been using GoDaddy for the last 14 years.

 Making the purchase:

 First, go to https://www.godaddy.com and create a free account with your email/password/phone.
 Do not buy anything yet.

 Second, go to this website https://instantdomainsearch.com/ , find a “.com” domain that you like and is not already taken.
 Keep the name short.
 Don’t buy anything yet, just shortlist the domain name.
 Say you want “dr-joe.com”

 Third, call Godaddy (+1-(480) 463-8715).
 Get on-call with a domain salesperson and tell him you have already created an account on their website.
 Just buy these three items ( Domain name “dr-joe.com”, Ultimate Shared Linux Hosting and SSL certificate), decline all other add-ons that they may try to sell you.

-Ask the Godaddy’s Sales Person on the phone to give you best discount other than the published prices.
+Ask the Godaddy’s Sales Person on the phone to give you the best discount other than the published prices.
 Opt for monthly billing instead of annual billing, because if your website making plan goes down due to any reason, you will not lose much money ( less than $200 on Godaddy).
 You may alternatively make this purchase right after finalizing your website developer.

 STEP 2: Create an impressive website by hiring a Website Developer / SEO:

 Content of the website should make you stand out.
 What do you specialize in, why should the patients come to you and not others?

-Search on Google for website developers in your area or visit fiverr.com or freelancer.com .
+Search on Google for website developers in your area or visit fiverr.com or freelancer.com.
 Take a few quotations.
 Also put your requirement on CraigsList and let people approach you.
 Ask for a few websites that they have developed recently.
-Even if you do not find a local candidate, but from a nearby city its perfectly acceptable.
+Even if you do not find a local developer, but from a nearby city, it is perfectly acceptable.
 You will need a few initial meetings, but then things can go smoothly over telephonic calls as well.

 Here are the sample requirements for your developer: